-The interest rate gap analysis shown below is a static indicator, which does not reflect the dynamics of balance sheet, cash flows, rate and spread changes, and may not necessarily indicate the sensitivity of net interest income in a changing rate environment.
+The interest rate gap analysis presents a comparison of interest-sensitive assets and liabilities in defined time segments as of December 31, 2017.
+The interest rate gap analysis is a static indicator, which does not reflect the dynamics of balance sheet, cash flows, rate and spread changes, and may not necessarily indicate the sensitivity of net interest income in a changing rate environment.
 Within the gap analysis, gaps are created when an institution uses its capital to fund assets.
 Capital reduces the amount of debt that otherwise would be required to fund a certain level of assets.
-The quantity of assets will exceed the quantity of interest-bearing liabilities in any repricing interval where capital provides part of the funding.
+The quantity of earning assets will exceed the quantity of interest-bearing liabilities in any repricing interval where capital provides part of the funding.
 The gap table below includes anticipated cash flows on interest sensitive assets and liabilities given the current level of interest rates: